-We have compiled a mixed layer depth (MLD) climatology using Argo profiles and a hybrid method (Holte and Talley 2009) for finding the MLD.
-The climatology incorporates over 1,000,000 Argo profiles (through May 2015).
+We have compiled a mixed layer climatology and database (described in Holte et al. 2017) using Argo profiles and a hybrid method (Holte and Talley 2009) for finding the mixed layer depth (MLD).
+The climatology incorporates over 1,512,000 Argo profiles (through April 2018).
 The new hybrid algorithm models the general shape of each profile, searches for physical features in the profile, and calculates threshold and gradient MLDs to assemble a suite of possible MLD values.
 It then analyzes the patterns in the suite to select a final MLD estimate.
 Results are also presented for MLDs calculated using de Boyer Montégut et al.'s (2004) threshold values.

 Two forms of Argo MLDs are provided: